Most common computer troubleshooting solutions

 My Computer Takes forever to Respond When I Click on Something (Computer Troubleshooting)

 Your system might be suffering from limited resources, particularly memory, or from too many apps running in the back end.
 The issue tends to arise more often with 32-bit operating systems than with 64-bit ones.
 Check your System Properties screen to confirm that the amount of memory listed is correct.
-After launch msconfig (type msconfig into your Run window, and press Enter) and examine the list of apps that launch as Windows starts up.
+After launch msconfig (type msconfig into your Run window, and press Enter).
+Examine the list of apps that launch as Windows starts up.
 Disable unnecessary apps and services then perform a Google search of any unfamiliar names to see whether you can safely remove them.
-Finally, you can try rebooting your computer into Safe mode and subjecting it to a scan for viruses and other malware to be on the safe side.
+Finally, you can try rebooting your computer into Safe mode and subjecting it to a scan for viruses to be on the safe side.

 My Hard Drive Is Making Grinding Noises (Computer Troubleshooting)

 There are several reasons why your hard drive might be making odd noises.
-The heads might be bumping the spinning platters, or the heads might be unable to find the data they’re looking for (due to bad sectors or a problem with the head itself), resulting in an audible clicking sound as the disk resets and tries to read the data once again.
-Even if you know nothing else about hard drives, you need to know that unpleasant noises (including the “Click of Death”) are an early sign that your drive is nearing the end of its life.
+The heads might be bumping the spinning platters, or unable to find the data they’re looking for. (due to bad sectors or a problem with the head itself).
+This results in an audible clicking sound as the disk resets and tries to read the data once again.
+It’s obvious, that unpleasant noises are an early sign that your drive is nearing the end of its life.
 It could die in 5 minutes or in five weeks.
 So back up your files to an external hard drive as soon as possible.

 My Monitor Suddenly Goes Blank (No Display Computer Troubleshooting)

 Your first computer troubleshooting step should be to disconnect and reconnect your cabling after that, try using a different cable to see whether you can resolve the issue easily and inexpensively.
-Assuming that your graphics board or motherboard supports a different connection type, try switching to one of the other connectors DVI, HDMI, or VGA to see if that fixes the problem.
+Assuming that your graphics board or motherboard supports a different connection type.
+Try switching to one of the other connectors DVI, HDMI, or VGA to see if that fixes the problem.
 Funky colors on your monitor could be an early sign that your video card is going bad.
 Check your card’s fan to confirm that there is power getting through and make sure it is spinning freely.
-If your monitor is completely dark but your system sounds as though it’s running, your video card could be dead or your power supply could be acting up.
+If your system is running and your monitor is dark, your video card could be dead.